znkbnk/React-19-Habit/README.md

 - In your CSS file, make adjustments to the styling for small screens using the @media query.

-Step 5: Toggle Registration Form

-- Back in App.js, conditionally render the RegistrationForm based on the isRegistrationVisible state.

-Step 6: Close Button in Registration Form
+Step 5: Close Button in Registration Form

 - In the RegistrationForm.js component, add a close button and an onClick handler to hide the registration form.